Symmetry restoration in mean-field approaches: Projected statistics

-All these manipulations can be summarized in a theorem, dubbed Gaudin's theorem \cite{Gaudin60}, which is the equivalent of Wick's theorem but for statistical ensembles.
+with $\mathcal{H}'=\mathcal{H}-\lambda \mathcal{N}$.
+The matrices $\mathcal{H}$ and $\mathcal{N}$ have been introduced in {\Eq} \ref{eq:59}.
+This identity allows the calculation of any statistical trace by using Gaudin's theorem for Hartree-Fock states \cite{Gaudin60}, which is the extension to statistical ensembles of Wick's theorem.
+Its generalization to HFB states is straightforward \cite{(Rin84a),ROSSIGNOLI1994350}.
 Like Wick's theorem, it allows us to write the trace of any operator times the HFB statistical density matrix as a contraction of the operator's matrix elements with the density and pairing tensors for the statistical ensemble.
-The demonstration of the theorem is rather straightforward (see \cite{Gaudin60} in a HF framework) and therefore we will sketch it here, for the convenience of the reader, in the most general HFB case.
-To alleviate the notation we start by defining the set of operators $a_{\mu}=(c_{1},\ldots,c_{N},c^{\dagger}_{1},\ldots,c^{\dagger}_{N})$ to write Eq.~(\ref{eq:stat1b}) in compact form
+Introducing the set of operators $a_{\mu}=(a_{1},\ldots,a_{N},a^{\mydagger}_{1},\ldots,a^{\mydagger}_{N})$ one gets for the contraction